uk-gov-mirror/defra.forms-engine-plugin/docs/PLUGIN_OPTIONS.md

 - `cacheName` (optional) - The cache name to use.
 Defaults to hapi's [default server cache].
 Recommended for production.
 See [here](#custom-cache) for more details
 - `pluginPath` (optional) - The location of the plugin (defaults to `node_modules/@defra/forms-engine-plugin`)
 - `preparePageEventRequestOptions` (optional) - A function that will be invoked for http-based [page events](./features/configuration-based/PAGE_EVENTS.md).
 See [here](./features/configuration-based/PAGE_EVENTS.md#authenticating-a-http-page-event-request-from-dxt-in-your-api) for details
-- `saveAndReturn` (optional) - Configuration for custom session management including key generation, session hydration, and persistence.
+- `saveAndReturn` (optional) - Configuration for custom session management including key generation, session hydration, persistence, and purging.
 See [save and return documentation](./features/code-based/SAVE_AND_RETURN.md) for details
 - `onRequest` (optional) - A function that will be invoked on each request to any form route e.g `/{slug}/{path}`.
 See [here](#onrequest) for more details

 ## Services